Telespazio Germany: Space

 Telespazio supports its partners by developing new ground segment solutions, operational concepts, and training techniques.

 The company’s heritage lies in the institutional space market in Europe, working primarily with the European Space Agency (ESA), EUMETSAT, and various national space agencies.
 Over the past decades, Telespazio has provided support throughout the complete mission lifecycle, offering solutions in real-time operations, operations engineering, mission planning, and control systems.

 Drawing on extensive experience in ground systems and operations, Telespazio has also collaborated with commercial space ventures since the early stages of the New Space sector.
 These ventures include projects related to mega-constellations of small satellites, reusable sub-orbital and orbital launchers, future commercial space stations, space debris removal solutions, in-orbit manufacturing of satellites, and deep-space exploration, among others.

-Through its proprietary EASE suite, Telespazio offers space sector stakeholders a modular, flexible, multi-mission digital platform capable of monitoring every phase of a satellite mission, from the ground segment to the space segment and data access.
-EASE-Rise is designed to be user-friendly and effective; it is a cloud-based platform accessible from anywhere in the world.
+Telespazio's EASE suite, provides space sector stakeholders with a modular and flexible digital platform designed to monitor various phases of satellite missions, including ground segment, space segment, and data access.
+EASE-Rise it is a cloud-based platform accessible globally and aims to offer a user-friendly functionality.